 The enable (EN) pin allows the output of the device to be enabled or disabled with an external control signal.
-This pin is a precision analog input that enables the device when the voltage exceeds 1.18V (typical).
-The EN pin has 66 mV of hysteresis and will disable the output when the enable voltage falls below 1.11V (typical).
-If the EN pin is not used, it should be connected to VIN.
-Since the enable pin has a precise turn on threshold it can be used along with an external resistor divider network from V{IN} to configure the device to turn on at a precise input voltage.
+This pin is a precision analog input that enables the device when the voltage exceeds 1.25V (typical).
+The EN pin has 50 mV of hysteresis and will disable the output when the enable voltage falls below 1.2V (typical).
+If the EN pin is not used, it should be disconnected so the internal 2 μ A pull-up will default this function to the enabled condition.
+Since the enable pin has a precise turn-on threshold it can be used along with an external resistor divider network from V{IN} to configure the device to turn-on at a precise input voltage.
 The precision enable circuitry will remain active even when the device is disabled.